J0EYjoey/sta314_f24/docs/index.md

 ## Annoucement

+- On Dec 5th, we will have our last tutorial session.
+- Assignment 4 is due on Dec 2nd, 11:59pm.
 - Assignment 3 is out on Quercus.
 It is due on Nov 16th, 11:59pm.
 - We will have tutorial sessions on Oct 31st.
 - We will have tutorial sessions on Oct 17th.